Lanecrest/RanGen-Fantasy-Names/README.md

 # RanGen-Fantasy-Names

 RanGen Fantasy Names is a Python application that procedurally generates names by joining a number of randomly generated syllables that are constructed following 'consonant-vowel-consonant' conventions.
+It uses a custom module (rangen_words) as the back-end for name generation, and a GUI front-end using PyQt5.

 [Change Log](CHANGELOG.md)
 =